Asghar Ali Engineer

 refrain from invading these counties if they really care for their democratic

 values to prevail as they so often declare from every platform.
-When
+When London was bombed on 7th July Blair

 Everyone knows that hatred begets hatred and violence